gmfc/helios-os/docs/kernel_mvp.md

 5. write & read: `echo hi > /tmp/foo` then `cat /tmp/foo` prints `hi`.
 6. Process cleanup: repeated `echo` does not leak PIDs or FDs.

-A Jest suite can automate these checks by invoking kernel APIs directly.
+A Vitest suite can automate these checks by invoking kernel APIs directly.

 ## Next Steps